Breadcrumb

 About Daniel Brodén

-Brodén teaches at the Department of Literature, History of Ideas and Religion (Literature), and the Unit for Pedagogical Development and Interactive Learning.
-He has previously, among other things, been a guest researcher at the SOM Institute and represented the University of Gothenburg in the national think tank Humtank.
+Brodén teaches in the Department of Literature, History of Ideas, and Religion and at the Unit for Pedagogical Development and Interactive Learning (PIL).
+He has previously been a visiting researcher at the SOM Institute and represented the University of Gothenburg in the national think tank Humtank.